Inciura/TODOLIST_Website/README.md

 # TODOLIST_Website
-TODOLIST PHP website with a login,e-mail confirmation
+Made a TODOLIST PHP website with a login,e-mail confirmation from a tutorial

 Fixed bugs from tutorial

 sources:
 https://codewithawa.com/posts/user-registration-and-email-verification-php-and-mysql